-Election Impact: Health care stocks jump following midterms
+U.S. stocks surge after midterms, led by health care

 - With poo on a pedestal, Bill Gates talks toilet technology VIEW

-HEALTH CARE: Health insurers, hospital operators and companies that run Medicaid health programs all jumped.
+Health care: Health insurers, hospital operators and companies that run Medicaid health programs all rose Wednesday.
 Democrats’ victory in the House means Republicans won’t be able to pass legislation repealing the 2010 Affordable Care Act, a goal for the party ever since the law was passed during President Barack Obama’s first term.
-The bill expanded health insurance coverage, and the election results mean more stability for insurers and more reimbursement for hospitals.
+The bill expanded health-insurance coverage, and the election results mean more stability for insurers and more reimbursement for hospitals.

 Voters in Idaho and Nebraska approved expansions of the federal-state Medicaid program, which provides benefits to poor and disabled people.
 Winning gubernatorial candidates in Maine and Kansas also support expanding Medicaid benefits to more people.

-MARIJUANA STOCKS: Voters in Michigan passed a ballot measure to legalize marijuana while a similar measure in North Dakota was defeated.
-Missouri became the 31st state to approve marijuana for medical use, while Utah also voted on a medical marijuana proposition.
-A marijuana legalization measure in North Dakota was defeated.
-Tilray advanced 8.3 percent to $115.69 and Canopy Growth edged up 0.6 percent to $42.83.
+Marijuana stocks: Voters in Michigan passed a ballot measure to legalize marijuana while a similar measure in North Dakota was defeated.
+Missouri became the 31st state to approve marijuana for medical use, while Utah also voted on a medical-marijuana proposition.
+A marijuana-legalization measure in North Dakota was defeated.

+The stocks built on their gains in the afternoon after the resignation of Attorney General Jeff Sessions.
+Marijuana remains illegal at the federal level and Sessions had promoted more aggressive enforcement of those laws.
+Tilray soared 30.6 percent and Canopy Growth climbed 8.2 percent.

-DIALYSIS DETAILS: Dialysis services company DaVita surged after California voters rejected a ballot measure that would have capped dialysis clinics’ profits in an effort to improve patient care.
+Dialysis details: Dialysis services company DaVita surged after California voters rejected a ballot measure that would have capped dialysis clinics’ profits in an effort to improve patient care.
 Proposition 8 would have limited profits for dialysis clinics that provide vital treatment for people whose kidneys don’t work properly.
 Dialysis companies contributed $111 million to oppose the bill, while proponents said it would stop companies from cutting corners to make more money and would force them to spend more of their money on caring for patients.

-FRACKING FALLOUT: Oil drillers Anadarko Petroleum and Noble Energy rallied after Colorado voters rejected a measure that could have sharply reduced oil and gas drilling, including the method known as fracking, by requiring new oil and gas wells to be farther from occupied buildings than allowed under current law.
+Fracking fallout: Oil drillers Anadarko Petroleum and Noble Energy rallied after Colorado voters rejected a measure that could have sharply reduced oil and gas drilling, including the method known as fracking, by requiring new oil and gas wells to be farther from occupied buildings than allowed under current law.